PoryDrive/.github/profile/README.md

 #### basic goals
 - distance from porygon is less than last
-- collisions to hit porygon is less than last
+- collisions in round to hit porygon is less than last
-- time to hit porygon is less than last
+- round time to hit porygon is less than last